WhenIsBest/whenisbest/README.md

 https://github.com/WhenIsBest/simple_calendar

+In order to receive the most recent updates to the simple_calendar code, one should copy and paste the code from the files in hte simple_calendar repo (look at the most recent commits) into their own files.
+If you can find a way to just pull from the repo instead, please let us know since it has not been working thus far.

 This repository was forked from an open source Ruby gem named "simple_calendar" on GitHub that provided us with our calendar functionality.
 Modifications were made to the gem in order to best fit the calendar into whenisbest.